vkoul/Econ-Data-Science/README.md

-# Economics and Data Science/ Machine Learning
+# Data Science and Economics

 Resources at the interscetion of Data Science and  Economics/ Social Science/ Policy

 ***